Mission and Vision

 Relationships . . .

 We desire that each young person have a growing and personal relationship with the Lord Jesus Christ.
-We desire that each student have caring relationships with parents, peers, and teachers.
+We desire that each student has caring relationships with parents, peers, and teachers.
 We believe that if a student is in a right relationship with God and those around him, then he can truly be in a right relationship with himself.
 These relationships also help young people to make the right choices during their high school years as they emerge from the turmoil of adolescence to the challenges of adult life.

 Excellence . . .